Subject Verb Agreement means that the verb in a sentence must agree with the subject in terms of number and person.

 - The car, parked in the driveway, needs a wash.

 Rules of Subject Verb Agreement #20

-In case of not only… but also, the verb is according to the last subject.
+In “not only… but also” constructions, the verb agrees with the last subject.

-Not only George but also his friends are buying books.
+- Not only Tom but also his friends have seen the movie.

 Rules of Subject Verb Agreement #21